zacstewart/lita-multi/README.md

 # lita-multi

-Enables [Lita][1] to connecto to multiple chat services using different adapters.
+Enables [Lita][1] to connect to multiple chat services using different adapters.

 ## Installation